 Answer not a fool according to his folly, lest thou also be like unto him.

 You should say enough to shut their mouths, but anything more is folly and sin (Pr 26:5).
 They deserve no honor (Pr 26:1), and only a beating will truly help them (Pr 26:3).
 To keep them from thinking they are right, you may briefly refute their idiotic notions.
-Truth does not back down from any, but it has no obligation to waste its time on any, either!
+Truth does not back down from any, but it has no obligation to waste its time on any, either.

 Jesus plainly confirmed Solomon by teaching, “Give not that which is holy unto the dogs, neither cast ye your pearls before swine, lest they trample them under their feet, and turn again and rend you” (Matt 7:6).
-Jesus often rebuked the Pharisees, Sadducees, Herodians, lawyers, and scribes of His day, but He avoided any foolish wrangling with them.
+Jesus often rebuked the Pharisees, Sadducees, Herodians, lawyers, and scribes of His day, but He strictly avoided any foolish wrangling with them.

 Too harsh, you say?
 Jesus called them dogs and pigs – vile animals and perpetual examples of beastly cruelty and selfish greed, among other despicable traits.
-When told He had offended the Pharisees, He said to His apostles, “Every plant, which my heavenly Father hath not planted, shall be rooted up.
+When told He had offended Pharisees, Jesus said to His apostles, “Every plant, which my heavenly Father hath not planted, shall be rooted up.
 Let them alone: they be blind leaders of the blind.
 And if the blind lead the blind, both shall fall into the ditch” (Matt 15:14).

 How do you spot a fool?
 Easy.
 Listen to him talk (Pr 14:7), and measure his walk (Pr 20:11).
 A fool talks a lot, likes his own ideas, gets angry easily, always excuses his conduct, belittles others, prefers teaching over being taught, wants to debate most anything, resents authority, disdains convention, or talks profanely.
-A fool also does not live by the Bible and has no spiritual fruit, which is the true measure of wisdom.
+A fool also does not live by the Bible and has no spiritual fruit, which is the true measure of real wisdom.

 Your flesh wants to get in the last word, or believes you can persuade him by reasoning, or thinks love will win the day, or sees no risk to your own soul (II Tim 2:24-26; I Cor 15:33).
-There is danger here, so Paul warned against the foolish questions or vain babblings of foolish men (I Tim 1:3-7; 4:7; 6:20; II Tim 2:14-16,23; Titus 1:14; 3:9).
+There is danger, so Paul warned against the foolish questions or vain babblings of foolish men (I Tim 1:3-7; 4:7; 6:20; II Tim 2:14-16,23; Titus 1:14; 3:9).
 Others will try to shame you for not debating fools, but they are just another class of fools themselves.